|

 Can you help me get a copy of a certain Lassie episode?

 Probably not.
 I only have selected episodes, so chances are anything I have won't be what you want.
-(I only have Jeff and Timmy episodes.)
+(I actually only have Jeff and Timmy episodes.)
 I also work extended hours and really don't have much free time to copy things.
 Lastly, I have no way to do so.

 Please check the link on the main page labeled "Movies/Comics/Other Media."
 It has a section on Lassie episodes that are available on videotape and DVD or that have been available on videotape.
 The ones that are no longer "in print" also may be found on e-Bay as well as other auction sites.
 See the Movies and Other Media page for more details.